Psalm 119 is called the Alphabet of Love, the Paradise of Divine Doctrines, the Storehouse of the Holy Spirit, and the School of Truth.

 We are struck with the contrast between this verse which is the last of its octave, and verse 176, which is similarly placed in the next octave. this is a protest of innocence, I keep Your precepts, and a confession of sin, "I have gone astray like a lost sheep" (verse 176).
 Both were sincere, both accurate.
 Experience makes many a paradox plain.
 Before God, we may be clear of open fault and at the same time mourn over a thousand wanderings of heart that need His restoring hand.

-Commentary by Charles Spurgeon - taken from The Treasury of David
+Commentary by Charles Spurgeon - taken from The Treasury of David162.
+I rejoice at Your Word as one who finds great treasure.

 My thoughts on the above passage v.62 ...